mattvenn/piffin/reaction_timer/lesson-3.md

     * print 'LED off' on one line
     * wait 1 second

-Go round the class and check that everyone has managed to get the program printing out the messages.
+Check that everyone has managed to get the program printing out the messages.

 ## Add the LED control : 10 minutes